Quentiiiin/knocker-up/README.md

     - TARGET_MAC_ADDRESS the mac address of the computer to start

-    - PORT the port to expose the ui on

-Make sure the target has WoL enabled and is on the same network as knocker-up
+Make sure the target has WoL enabled

 ```bun run start```